venom-blockchain/venom-blockchain.github.io/docs/start/general/wallet/the-main/the-main.md

 On the bottom of the wallet window, the user will find some additional commands.

 On the bottom of the wallet window, the user can find a button labeled "Refresh to find", selecting this button will manually refresh the assets list if the balances have not been fetched.
-Additionally, user may find a "Manage (assets) manually" button which will allow them to manually add a custom token by entering the token address or manually search for a token.
+Additionally, users may find a "Manage (assets) manually" button which will allow them to manually add a custom token by entering the token address or manually search for a token.

 We hope you find Venom Wallet to be a useful tool for your crypto trading needs.
 It's designed to make the process of buying, selling, and managing your assets fast and effortless.